Some posts contain compensated links. Please read this disclaimer for more info.

 Ljubljana is Slovenia’s capital city and has the largest population.
 Students make up nearly a fourth of the population which means it has a vivacious nightlife in the town.
 Restaurants and cafes set up outside terrace spots along the river, and at night this makes every night have the liveliness in the city of a weekend.

-Ljubljana is one of Europe’s greenest capital cities with open park space being set as a priority.
-There are also a bunch of design elements to the architecture and monuments around town to make it one of the prettiest urban cities in Europe.
+Ljubljana is one of Europe’s greenest capital cities, with open park space being set as a priority.
+There are also many design elements to the architecture and monuments around town to make it one of the prettiest urban cities in Europe.

 On top of its beautiful Old Town and unique museums and delicious restaurants inside the city, there is also the renowned Lake Bled which is not more than thirty minutes outside the city.
 Lake Bled is a big-time tourist attraction where you will find locals also out on a sun-shining day.

 Zagreb is Croatia’s stunning capital in the northern part of the country, only 2.5 hours by train from Ljublijana.
 It is one of our favorite cities to walk around with its electrifying atmosphere and culture beaming from its walls.